Ilhan Omar slams Trump for 'disgraceful' pardons of Blackwater guards

 "Lie to cover up for the president?
 You get a pardon.
 Corrupt politician who endorsed Trump?
 You get a pardon.
 Murder innocent civilians?
 You get a pardon.
 Elect a corrupt man as president?
 You get a corrupt result," he tweeted.

 Supporters of the former guards argued that the punishment was excessive and the prosecution was tainted.
-The White House, in its statement announcing the pardons, said the D.C.
+The White House said the D.C.
 Circuit Court of Appeals found that additional evidence should have been presented at Slatten's trial.

 CLICK HERE TO GET THE FOX NEWS APP